Department of Housing and Public Works

-The Department of Housing and Public Works is a ministerial department within the Queensland Government, tasked with providing housing, sport, digital technology, and urban design and architecture services Both Smart Service Queensland (SSQ) and Queensland Shared Services (QSS) sit within Housing and Public Works, providing whole-of-government services including HR, payroll, procurement, infrastructure, and state-wide contact centre solutions.
+The Department of Housing and Public Works is a ministerial department of the Queensland Government that is responsible for housing, sport, digital technology, and urban design and architectural services in Queensland.
+Both Smart Service Queensland (SSQ) and Queensland Shared Services (QSS) sit within the Housing and Public Works portfolio, providing whole-of-government services including HR, payroll, procurement, infrastructure, and state-wide contact centre solutions.

-The department was previously called the Department of Housing, Local Government, Planning and Public Works prior to the November 2024 machinery of government changes.
+The department was previously called the Department of Housing, Local Government, Planning and Public Works prior to the November 2024 machinery-of-government changes.

 Executive leadership

 Minister and director-general

 The various streams within the department are responsible to the Queensland Parliament through the Minister for Housing and Public Works and Minister for Youth.
 Since 1 November 2024, Sam O’Connor is the Minister for Housing and Public Works and Minister for Youth.
 Day-to-day operations are led by the department director-general, currently Mark Cridland, who reports to the minister.